axelarnetwork/axelar-contract-deployments/cosmwasm/README.md

 -   `migrate`: Migrates a contract using a new codeId, which is retrieved the same way as `instantiate` subcommand.
 The migrate message must be provided using the `--msg` option.

 Some of the contracts depend on each other and need to be deployed in a specific order.
-Note the connection router and axelarnet gateway each need to know the other's address, so you need to pass `--instantiate2`, and upload both contract before instatiating them.
+Note the connection router and axelarnet gateway each need to know the other's address, so you need to pass `--instantiate2`, and upload both contract before instantiating them.

 Example deployments: